 HMA has removed the option to turn off anonymous data collection from its desktop apps.
 While I managed to switch it off using the Android application manually, this confirms HMA collects your data by default.

-Beware of HMA’s free proxy browser extension — it keeps logs on what websites you visit and files you download.
+Beware of HMA’s free proxy browser extension — it keeps logs of your IP address, what websites you visit, and the files you download.
 Even though you can bypass geo-restrictions quickly with a proxy, it doesn’t encrypt your connection.
 Unlike a VPN, a proxy leaves you vulnerable to being monitored or hacked.
 To keep your device safe online, I wouldn’t recommend installing or using its proxy extension.